nxshock/zkv_old/README.md

 	Compressor:    zkv.XzCompressor, // choose from [NoneCompressor, XzCompressor, ZstdCompressor]
 	                                 // or create custom compressor that match zkv.Compressor interface

-	ReadOnly:      true}             // set true if storage must be read only
+	ReadOnly:      false}             // set true if storage must be read only

 db, err := OpenWithConfig("path_to_file.zkv", config)
 ```